-In a news release, Paul McCartney said: “I am really happy that Peter (Jackson) has delved into our archives to make a film that shows the truth about The Beatles recording together.
+In a news release, Paul McCartney said: “I am really happy that Peter (Jackson) has delivered into our archives a film that shows the truth about The Beatles recording together.
 The friendship and love between us comes over and reminds me of what a crazily beautiful time we had.”

 Interestingly, there was no 50th Anniversary album remix of Let It Be.
-The anniversary would have been in May.
+The anniversary was in May.
 Instead, the music in the movie was remixed by Giles Martin and Sam Okell.
 There will likely be a Soundtrack album released with the film.

-The original announcement of the new version of Let It Be was made on January 30th, 2019, the 50th anniversary of the famous rooftop concert (which will be in the new documentary).
-The Get Back film was put in the control of director Peter Jackson.
-He used the 56 hours of Let It Be footage.
+For the Get Back film, director Peter Jackson used the 56 hours of Let It Be footage.
 Here’s a statement from Jackson where he says the footage is much more upbeat than the general feeling of the Let It Be movie:

 ”I was relieved to discover the reality is very different to the myth.
 After reviewing all the footage and audio that Michael Linsey-Hogg shot 18 months before they broke up, it’s simply an amazing historical treasure trove.
 Sure, there’s moments of drama, but none of the discord this project has long been associated with.
 Watching John, Paul, George and Ringo work together, creating now-classic songs from scratch, is not only fascinating, it’s funny, uplifting and surprisingly intimate.
 I’m thrilled and honored to have been entrusted with this remarkable footage.”